ma08/chrome-link-copy/README.md

+####This is a feature branch.
+Testing copying url's using regex instead of DOM manipulation and introduced `Facebook` linke copying too

 ##Google Search - Link Copy - 0.0.1
 I was fed up of the redirection urls google gives on its search results, making it a chore to copy the link address.
 So I went ahead and created this project overnight.